State Children's Environmental Health Profiles

 - Data adequacy: The available data needed for the indicator must be sufficiently robust, reliable and valid.

 - Universality: Indicators must be comparable across all or very nearly all 50 U.S. states.

-To date, 3 fact sheets have been completed, for the states: Michigan, Minnesota, and North Carolina.
+To date, 6 fact sheets have been completed, for the states: Michigan, Minnesota, North Carolina, Arizona, Colorado, and Florida.
 Through this process, CEHN found that robust, valid, and regularly updated state level data--that are comparable across most states--were not readily accessible.
 States need adequate funding and capacity to collect, and to make accessible, reliable CEHI data in order to set goals and track progress towards improving children's health.

 Read more about CEHIs and download our report Children's Environmental Health Indicators: A Summary and Assessment